 - Working with others in the team

-- Understanding the needs of children in foster care
+- Understanding the needs of young people in foster care

 - Managing challenging behaviour

-- Working with children who display sexualised behaviour
+- Working with young people who display sexualised behaviour

 - Working with parents